What is Sundae?

-Our friends at Clever can introduce you to pre-vetted real estate agents with strong reputations for selling homes quickly in your area.
+Clever can introduce you to pre-vetted real estate agents with reputations for quickly selling homes in your area.
 You can interview as many agents as you’d like to find the right fit for your needs.

-Best of all, sellers who list with Clever pay just 1.5% in listing fees — helping you save thousands AND ensuring you’ll get the best possible deal.
+When you list with Clever, you’ll pay just 1.5% in listing fees — helping you save thousands AND ensuring you get a great deal.